 - Increase public awareness by participating in bespoke television and radio advertising. - An electoral registration advertisement has been purchased which can be used on a variety of media displays.
-We will consider the use of such advertisements on our website, partner organisation websites, LCD screens in public buildings/ libraries and uploaded to Youtube, Twitter, Facebook, etc. - Due to the imminent changes planned by the Scottish Government to permanently reduce the voting age for Scottish Parliamentary and Local Government Elections to 16yrs we will need to ensure we continue to liaise closely with the local authority Education Departments to obtain names and addresses of young people or young attainers eligible to be added to the Electoral Register.
+We will consider the use of such advertisements on our website, partner organisation websites, LCD screens in public buildings/ libraries and uploaded to Youtube, Twitter, Facebook, etc. - Scottish Government has permanently reduced the voting age for Scottish Parliamentary and Local Government Elections to 16yrs we have to to ensure we continue to liaise closely with the local authority Education Departments to obtain names and addresses of young people or young attainers eligible to be added to the Electoral Register.
 Continue to engage with local Secondary Schools and run workshops with pupils of a suitable age - Continue to visit further education colleges and universities. - Through the Scottish Assessors Association, the Association of Electoral Administrators and other groups advise on the likely impact on registration levels for new legislation.
-Adopt, where appropriate, best practice in the registration process as advised by the Electoral Commission. - Continue to highlight that Global Language Services are available. - Investigate speech enabled facility on our website to encourage more BME British voters to register to vote.
+Adopt, where appropriate, best practice in the registration process as advised by the Electoral Commission. - Investigate speech enabled facility on our website to encourage more BME British voters to register to vote.